Washington health officials ask state for $100M to respond to novel coronavirus

 Another 231 people are being closely monitored by public health officials, also as of noon, according to DOH.
 Those people include close contacts of already confirmed cases and individuals who have returned from China within the past two weeks.

-On Monday morning, Wiesman told lawmakers on the Senate Ways and Means Committee about steps officials now are taking.
+On Monday morning, Wiesman told lawmakers that health officials are shifting their focus from containment to preparing hospitals and health care facilities for a wider spread of cases.

-Right now, officials want to avoid strain on the health system by making sure patients with mild symptoms can recover at home, Wiesman said.
+Officials want to avoid strain on the health system by making sure patients with mild symptoms can recover at home, Wiesman told lawmakers on the Senate Ways and Means Committee.

-“The second piece of that work is how do we increase the surge capacity in our health care systems,” he told lawmakers.
+“The second piece of that work is how do we increase the surge capacity in our health care systems,” he said.
 “For increased number of seriously-ill folks.”

 DOH is speaking with education officials to discuss what kinds of plans they need if the state orders schools to be closed or dismissed early, Wiesman said.
 And the agency is speaking with businesses to help them prepare.

-Health officials are encouraging people to wash their hands for a full 20 seconds, Wiesman said, and for people feeling sick to stay home from work.
+Health officials are encouraging people to wash their hands for a full 20 seconds, Wiesman said.

 The agency has also given thought to “social distancing” measures, such as school closures, canceling or postponing large public events, and putting in place travel restrictions.